paralect/ship/doc/docs/deployment/kubernetes/aws.md

 Before working with the cluster, you need to [configure the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).

-For accessing cluster we need to run following command:
+For accessing the cluster we need to run the following command:

 ```shell
 aws eks update-kubeconfig --region us-east-1 --name my-app